SzD88/SzD88/README.md

 ### Welcome on my GitHub ?
-I am an aspiring developer from Poland ?
-Working on multiple frontend and backend project using React and Nodejs
+I am an aspiring developer from Poland, working on some frontend and backend project using asp.net and Angular.

- Ciagle staram sie rozawijac w technologiach backend i frontend.
+I am constantly trying improve my backend and frontend skills.

 My favorite technologies in order of most used: